tBaxter/Stickit/README.md

 header or footer.

 The sticky sidebar functionality is based on stickymojo.js: http://mojotech.github.com/stickymojo/ If that's all you need, then use it.
 They make a nice product.

+Stickit is designed for sticky navs used in conjunction with sticky (and possibly collapsing) nav, to keep everything stuck without collisions.

 If using a collapsing header, you can hide/show content in the header based on body.collapsed.
 When collapsed, the class will exist.
 When open, it won't.